eljefe303030/Melius/README.md

 A. You can safely ignore this error message.
 There are some patches for optional mods, if you don't have these the game will automatically disable the patches when you first run the modlist and the error message will go away.

+**Q. How do I make it lighter at night time, I cannot see?**

+A. It is dark by design to give the game more immersion, you cannot see at night without a light in real life.
+However, if you really want to see the light, change the following line in the 'StarfieldCustom.ini' file (loacated in the \profiles\Melius folder) from `bUseSecondarySun=0` to `bUseSecondarySun=1`

 ## Support
 Use the [Discord server](https://discord.gg/ZyakMg7CGN)